How to stop the spread of COVID-19

 HOW COVID-19 SPREADS

 COVID-19 is an illness caused by infection with the SARS-CoV-2 virus.
 COVID-19 most commonly spreads between people with close contact (about 6 feet or 2 meters).
 When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets carrying the virus spray into the air.
-You can catch the illness if you breathe in these droplets.
+You can catch the illness if you breathe in these droplets or they get in your eyes.

 In some instances, COVID-19 may spread through the air and infect people who are more than 6 feet away.
 Small droplets and particles can remain in the air for minutes to hours.
 This is called airborne (or aerosol) transmission, and it occurs mainly in enclosed spaces with poor ventilation.
 However, it is more common for COVID-19 to spread through close contact.

 Less often, the illness can spread if you touch a surface with the virus on it, and then touch your eyes, nose, mouth, or face.
 But this is thought to be a much less common way the virus spreads.

 You can spread COVID-19 before you show symptoms.
 Some people with the illness never have symptoms, but can still spread the disease.
 However, there are ways to protect yourself and others from getting COVID-19.
 These tips can help you and others stay safe: